 The whole lemon cream cake needed to be checked twice.
-The lovely half frozen lemon cream with fruit juice jelly (which has food coloring drops added for more intense color), is also tested in an individual glass version and bowl (see photo).
-The smaller amounts used, cool and set much faster than in the mold edition, so we enjoyed the sweet sample tried whilst waiting for the larger one to set.
+The lovely half-frozen lemon cream with fruit juice jelly (which has food colouring drops added for more intense colour), is also tested in an individual glass version and bowl (see photo).
+The smaller amounts used, cool and set much faster than in the mould edition, so we enjoyed the sweet sample tried whilst waiting for the larger one to set.
 We suggest you do the same!

 Preparation: 1 1/2 – 2 hours plus freezing time for the interim stages, and 3-4 hours fridge time at the end.
 For the patterned mold, you will need a large syringe or the equivalent confectioners tool.
 The custard can be made up to 3-4 days in advance and stored in the fridge.
 The same for the lemon syrup.
 All the jellies can be made in the beginning.
 Use a tray about the same size as the mold from the start as it helps with the moving in and out of the fridge-freezer.
 This is a complex recipe but is a lot less difficult than it seems.
 Follow the detailed instructions.

 12 egg yolks

 300gr. white sugar

 6 full tsp corn flour

 20gr gelatine (10-12 sheets, according to the packet)

 2 spoons Limoncello (not necessary)